bayardorivas/realTimeBusTracker/README.md

 # Access
 $ cd real-time-bus-tracker

-# Open the index.html file on your browser
+# Just Open the index.html file on your browser

-# Click the "Show stops between MIT and Harvard" button to start the animation

-# Click the "Reset" button to move the marker to start position.
 ```

 ## :recycle: Improvements ##

 It would be nice the next improvements:
-1. Change the marker Icon to a Bus image.
+- [ ] Change the marker Icon to a Bus image.
-2. Try to change the marker to an animated image moving and through the way and not jumping between bus stops
-3. Add reference text or names on every bus stop.
+- [ ] Using the API you can fetch different routes.
+We can add a interaction with user giving all routes and user choose wich rout to place in map.

 ## :memo: License ##